NeuroTechX/ntx_slack_archive/eegdata.md

  >omer asked me in a private message if I tried the NS5 software to read it but I don't have it (sorry Omer that I forgot to respond to your question)

+7/25/2017 7:07 PM

+ **mhough** :

+ >dojeda ok.
+Thanks.
+So do you have the original recordings?
+If not, what was the processing chain applied that got you the file you have.
+Cals can be important but you can write a couple of different outputs into the same format with EGI raw files.
+Do you know the units of what's in there currently?
+Could some other tool have output the EGI file format with that missing field?
+Things to rule out.